axrav/VideoStreamBot/README.md

 ```
 /vplay - To Stream a Video in Group ( Youtube Search/ Youtube Link )

+/vtelegram - To Stream a Video from Telegram

 /vstop - To Stop a Video Stream

 /vpause - To Pause a Video Stream